Light-C-O/wedding_invites-ca1/README.md

 - **Monday - 17th Nov:**
     - I made the user_id a default.
     - The user_id has become an automatic guest once the login.

+- **Tuesday - 18th Nov:**
+    - Added a pivot table.
+    - Atted a new route with a submit

 ## GitHub Link
 https://github.com/Light-C-O/wedding_invites-ca1.git